 Drs.
 Lakdawalla and Phelps propose a novel method of incorporating risk and uncertainty into assessments of healthcare technologies, including specifically measuring the value of reducing uncertainty (“the value of insurance”) and the value of increasing the likelihood of positive outcomes (“the value of hope”).

 Question: What are potentially transformative strategies and methods to define and measure value at all levels of decision making that are aligned with personalized/precision medicine?

 - Louis Garrison, PhD, University of Washington

-- Adrian Towse, MPhil, MA, Office of Health Economics, London, England
+- Adrian Towse, MPhil, MA, Office of Health Economics, London

 In their research proposal, Dr. Garrison and Mr. Towse call for a broadening of the concepts of value in personalized/precision medicine, laying out six basic policy principles as pathways to help determine value.
 These range from the need for flexible, value-based pricing to real-world evidence generation in personalized/precision medicine and the challenging implications for assessing and rewarding value.

-Award recipients: Robin Z. Hayeems, ScM, PhD and colleagues from the Hospital for Sick Children, Toronto.
+- Robin Z. Hayeems, ScM, PhD, Hospital for Sick Children, Toronto

 In their research proposal, Dr. Hayeems and colleagues discuss the substantial medical and economic benefits of genome wide sequencing (GWS) as a means to enhance personalized medicine across a broad range of therapeutic areas, noting that assessing the full value of these technologies requires a set of metrics that extend beyond laboratory-based performance parameters.
 The authors summarize their progress in developing a methodology for measuring the clinical and personal value of genome diagnostics, building on preliminary findings from the Hospital for Sick Children’s Genome Clinic, a translational genomics research platform that routinely generates genomic data on children with a range of clinical phenotypes.